 Thursday 13 March - The Arts Centre, Mullingar

 Congratulations to Mr O Hara's Class for their wonderful performance on the day!
 They were awarded two trophies for Cochaillín Dearg.
 The Junior school looks forward to participating in Coirm again next year.

 Green-Schools is an international environmental education programme, that promotes and acknowledges long-term, whole school action for the environment.

-Last June 2012, Ratoath JNS was awarded it's first Green Flag under the 'Litter and Waste' category.
+In June 2012, Ratoath JNS was awarded it's first Green Flag under the 'Litter and Waste' category.
 We are now working on earning our next flag which is the 'Energy' flag.
 The work towards this flag is ongoing for two years.
-The children will carry out a 7 step programme which will begin with an audit of the energy we use to get to and go home from school and the energy used in school.
-Once we have established all of the areas of energy we use we will design an action plan to reduce any energy which is harmful to the environment.
+The children are currently carrying out a 7 step programme which began with an audit of the energy we use to get to and go home from school along with the energy used in school.
+Once we had established all of the areas of energy used we designed an action plan to reduce any energy which is harmful to the environment.